Blister Prevention 101: How to Avoid or Treat a Blister

 - Window Lacing – If you have high arches or feel too much pressure on top of your feet.

-- Toe-Relief Lacing – If your boots are too tight at the toes.
+- Toe-Relief Lacing – If your shoes are too tight at the toes.

 - Heel-lock lacing – If you keep getting blisters in the heel or toe areas or if your toes hit the front of your shoes/boots on descents.

-Gaiters will ensure that your boots stay cleared of sand, dirt, pebbles, and other debris that easily increase the rub-factor inside your footwear.
+Gaiters will ensure that your shoes or boots stay cleared of sand, dirt, pebbles, and other debris that easily increase the rub-factor inside your footwear.

 Gaiters also help to keep your feet dry by blocking out rain and groundwater.